Mass1milian0/feedback-system/README.md

 on your explorer go to localhost:8080/server to be able to edit things and localhost:8080/client to view data as readonly (you can set env variables for the server port and websocket port)

-* PORT , socketPort
-* LISTENERPORT , webserver port
+* PORT , httpserver port

 expect bugs and no security at all